Tizitendo/0n_x-StageVariants/README.md

 end
 ```

-Reference variants.lua for an example of hotloading
+Reference CoolStages for an example of hotloading

 **Parameters:**
 | **Parameter** | **Type** | **Description** |